Parabolic Deligne-Lusztig varieties: The conjugacy category

-Since $\cC$ is left-cancellative, the data $x$ and $w$ determine $w'$ (resp.\ since $\cC$ is right-cancellative $x$ and $w'$ determine $w$).
-This allows us to write $\rightad xw$ for $w'$ (resp.\ $\lexp x w'$ for $w$); this illustrates that our category $\Ad\cC$ is a right conjugacy category; we could call left conjugacy category the opposed category.
+Since $\cC$ is cancellative, the data $x$ and $w$ determine $w'$ (resp.\ $x$ and $w'$ determine $w$).
+This allows us to write $\rightad xw$ for $w'$ (resp.\ $\lexp x w'$ for $w$); this illustrates that our category $\Conj\cC$ is a right-conjugacy category; we call left-conjugacy category the opposed category.